 Choosing the number of instances to allow for the CachingTools service

 At any time, you can use Manager to adjust the maximum number of instances of the CachingTools geoprocessing service that you want to make available for working on caching jobs.
-The minimum and maximum values apply to each individual GIS server; thus, if your maximum is set to a value of 3 and you have four GIS servers in the cluster running the CachingTools service, you could have up to 12 instances of CachingTools running.
+The minimum and maximum values apply to each individual GIS server; thus, if your maximum is set to a value of 3 and you have four GIS servers running the CachingTools service, you could have up to 12 instances of CachingTools running.

 This behavior allows you to add and remove GIS servers from the site to increase or reduce the number of resources dedicated to caching.
 You can add a GIS server even when the caching job is running and it will be detected and assigned tiles to create.